Rose Cup: 55 Years Young and Still Racing Strong

 For the first time, the Rose Cup Race will feature the exciting Spec Racer Ford group, with up to 40 identically prepared sports racing machines battling for their first chance at the trophy.
 Because each car is the same as every other car, the focus in this race group is entirely on the driver, making this Rose Cup a true champion’s race.

 The Festival Trophy Race will showcase the traditional high horsepower, high performance Rose Cup Cars.
-The Corvettes, Mustangs, Porsches and other production-based race cars you love to see in the Rose Cup will battle just as hard for the Festival Trophy this year.
+The Corvettes, Mustangs, Porsches and other production-based race cars you love inflatable water park for adults to see in the Rose Cup will battle just as hard for the Festival Trophy this year.
 Several past Rose Cup winners will be on hand to put their names on this trophy.
 In June 1909, the Wemme Trophy was awarded to Bert Dingley, who won a race held on public roads between Portland and Gresham.
 Today racers in the Vintage class compete for the Wemme Trophy to honor great drivers and cars from any era.

 The Portland Karting Association will exhibit a variety of kart classes, with many different engine sizes and road race speeds up to 170 MPH.
 From SuperKarts to sit-up to laydown types, there is a class for most anyone.
 Karting is a family-oriented sport with racing opportunities for kids 5 years old up to adult and master classes.